SaumonNet/proxmox-nixos/README.md

 ⚠️ The current limitation is that if for instance VM `myvm1` has already been initialised, subsequent changes to the configuration in `services.proxmox-ve.vms.myvm1` will have no impact.

+### Note

+Truly declarative configuration of virtual machines is very difficult with Proxmox-NixOS because there is essentially 2 sources of truth (the NixOS configuration and the Proxmox web interface) that have to be reconciliated.
+If you want truly declarative VMs configurations we recommend the amazing project [microvms.nix](https://github.com/astro/microvm.nix).

 ## 🚧 Roadmap

 - Support for clusters / HA with Ceph